Justink-08/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A function that returns 1 as a value after checking small letters
+a function that checks for alphabetic character.